Nasimhrr/Nasim-ripo/README.md

 Only regular files are moved; directories are ignored.

-Hidden files are ignored by default (use --include-).
+Hidden files are ignored by default (use --include-hidden to include them).

 The log file is stored at <out>/.organizer_log.json